lexibank/lieberherrkhobwa/README.md

-# CLDF dataset derived from Lierberherr and Bodt's "Comparative Wordlists of Kho-Bwa" from 2017
+# CLDF dataset derived from Lieberherr and Bodt's "Comparative Wordlists of Kho-Bwa" from 2017

 Cite the source dataset as